What is enquiry-based learning?

 How does this affect lessons?

-We like to think of a child’s time in school as a series of experiences rather than a set of lessons.
-Sometimes the experiences during enquiry are short, sharp and immersive, whereas other times they are light-touch events over a longer period of time.
+We like to think of a child’s time in school as a series of learning milestones rather than a set of lessons.
+Sometimes the learning milestones during enquiry are short, sharp and immersive, whereas other times they are light-touch events over a longer period of time.

 This is exactly what we want our curious curriculum to be like.
 The usual focus of English and Maths teaching continues across Blackhorse, enhanced by locally rich and relevant experiences through enquiry.